RickCogley/RCC-Hugo2015/README.md

 # Rick Cogley Central

 **I'll re-write the below later.
 I just did a fairly major update.
-Please see the [release notes](https://github.com/RickCogley/RCC-Hugo2015/releases/tag/v2.0) to see what happened.**
+Please see the [release notes](https://github.com/RickCogley/RCC-Hugo2015/releases/tag/v2.0) for a quick summary, and my [Colophon Page](http://rick.cogley.info/colophon) for a little more detail about what I did.**

 * * *